 If you are using user-written commands, explain that and say where where they came from: the Stata Journal, SSC, or other archives.
 This helps (often crucially) in explaining your precise problem, and it alerts readers to commands that may be interesting or useful to them.

 I am using xtreg in Stata 12.1.

 I am using estout from SSC in Stata 12.1.

 We can understand your dataset only to the extent that you explain it clearly.
 For example, it may help to show the results of describe to explain your variable names and types.

 Never say just that something “doesn't work” or “didn't work”, but explain precisely in what sense you didn't get what you wanted.

 The forum offers several different ways to make your data, your code and your results easier for readers to see.

-Stata code (i.e. the exact commands issued) is easier to read if presented as such.
-Click on the Editor's toggle to Advanced settings (an underlined A) and click on the # button to insert [CODE] and [/CODE] mark-up.
+Stata code (i.e. the exact commands issued) is very much easier to read if presented as such.
+Click on the “Toggle Advanced Editor” button (an underlined A) in the area above where you enter text for posts and, in the menu that appears, click on the # button to insert [CODE] and [/CODE] mark-up.
 Write your code between, paying particular attention to linebreaks and indentation.
 Or just insert those mark-ups manually before, or indeed after, you insert your code.

-You can attach datasets or other documents.
-Note, however, that MS Word and MS Excel file formats are not universally readable by forum members.
+You can attach datasets or other documents, but that is usually much less convenient than the methods above.
+Note, in particular, that MS Word and MS Excel file formats are not universally readable by forum members.